jordanbalsamo/jordanbalsamo.github.io.old/README.md

 # jordanbalsamo.github.io

-A simple CV/resume page bootstrapped with Treact :)
+A simple CV/resume page built with React and bootstrapped with Treact.